Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Off-Season

 It may sound a bit strange, but roosters take an off-season when it comes to mating.
 Whether it’s due to the constant dancing and cloaca touching that goes on during the warmer parts of the year, winter is when both hens and roosters take a bit of a rest.
-Hens stop laying eggs when it’s cold weather and the roosters, respectfully, don’t chase them or show off their beautiful dance during this time.
+Hens stop laying eggs when it’s cold weather and the roosters, respectfully, don’t chase them as much or show off their beautiful dance during this time.

 How Long Does Sexual Maturity Last?